Hearing Information & Assistance

 - See a doctor.
 If you notice a change or problem in your hearing it is important to see an audiologist.
 Unfortunately, Medicare doesn’t cover hearing exams or hearing aids, but some Medicare Advantage Plans ( Part C) might.

 - Take Advantage of New Technology.
 It is increasingly possible to buy over-the-counter, less expensive hearing improvement products.
 For example Bose, a leading speaker and headphone manufacturer offers “Hearphones,” conversation-enhancing headphones that are specially designed to help you hear in loud environments.Many theaters and performance venues, including SOPAC, offer Assisted Listening Devices (ALDs) at performances, free of charge.

 - Take the National Hearing Test - an independent and scientifically validated hearing screen test developed with funding from the National Institutes of Health.
 This telephone-based screening test is scientifically validated and your results remain confidential with you.
 To take it, you must get an access code from www.nationalhearingtest.org.
 The test is $8, but AARP member can take it for free.

 For More Information

 We have published several articles in our newsletter on hearing and assistive technology by Pearl Feder, LCSW.
 Pearl has retired after working with the hearing impaired for decades.
+She can be reached at [email protected].
 Read her articles for advice and information by clicking in the titles below.

 Tips for Being Deaf-Aware: Part 1